-The issue and redemption prices as well as the net asset value per unit are published regularly at www.iShares.de.
+The issue and redemption prices are published regularly at www.iShares.de.

 24.6.
 Costs incurred on the issue and redemption of units

 No additional charges shall be levied for the issue and redemption of units by the Company or the Custodian Bank.
 Issue and redemption shall respectively take place at the issue price (unit value plus any issue premium) and the redemption price (unit value less any redemption fee).